 The nexus between family support and in-role performance, mediated by work engagement, has drawn attention from both researchers and practitioners (Karatepe, 2015; Karatepe et al., 2019).
 In a survey involving 252 hotel employees in Turkey, Karatepe (2015) employs a universal family support scale, revealing that work engagement serves as a comprehensive mediator in the relationship between family support and employee performance.
 Expanding on this groundwork, Karatepe et al. (2019) posited that work engagement acts as the mediating role, linking family support to in-role performance among frontline bank employees.
-Notably, these studies specifically concentrate on samples from Russia and Turkey (Karatepe et al., 2019).
-However, it is imperative to consider cultural distinctions.
-For instance, Hofstede et al. (2005) assert that Turkish, Russian, and Vietnamese cultures exhibit significant differences in individualism and uncertainty avoidance dimensions.
+Notably, these studies specifically concentrate on samples from Russia and Turkey (Karatepe et al. (2005) assert that Turkish, Russian, and Vietnamese cultures exhibit significant differences in individualism and uncertainty avoidance dimensions.
 Moreover, Brannan et al. (2013) contend that social support, including family support, manifests variability across cultures.
 Consequently, inferring findings from the Turkish and Russian samples to the Vietnamese context may need more precision due to cultural distinctions.